Boston leads No. 1 South Carolina past No. 25 Arkansas 86-65

 MARQUEE MATCHUP

-Staley said she was proud of women’s college basketball for scheduling prime-time matchups like her team’s upcoming clash with UConn, but she wished the timing of the game were different.
+Staley said she was proud of women’s college basketball for scheduling prime-time matchups like her team’s upcoming clash with No. 3 UConn, but she wished the timing of the game were different.

 ”I think we want to grow our game,” she said. ”Obviously, if you look at our UConn series, we haven’t been effective.
 We haven’t gotten any wins.
 But the buildup to it adds to it.
 I don’t prefer to play it in the middle of our conference, but I think it’s great for the women’s game.”